taijeronv/taijeronv_info/content/home/skills.md

   icon = "graduation-cap"
   icon_pack = "fas"
-  name = "Professional Military Education" description = """Drawing pretty graphics on a map or reading ["On War"](https://thestrategybridge.org/the-bridge/2017/11/12/the-trinity-and-the-law-of-war) does not make you a master strategist or tactician.
+  name = "Professional Military Education" description = """Drawing pretty graphics on a map or reading ["On War"](https://thestrategybridge.org/the-bridge/2017/11/12/the-trinity-and-the-law-of-war) by Clausewitz does not make you a master strategist or tactician.
 Quality practice plus expert instruction is how we begin to raise competent tactical decision-makers.
-Please do not teach your students what to think, teach them how to think.
 If you're interested in improving the quality of your PME program, I can help you develop exciting and useful content."""

 [[feature]]
   icon = "chess"